ko222uky/julia_math/README.md

 # julia_math
 An exercise of working with math in the Julia language.
+For interactive visualization, I use Pluto notebooks.